 If you are traveling with a friend, you will often find that a private room with two beds (or a single double bed for couples) is only slightly more expensive on a per person basis than what the hostels charge for a dorm, so it is definitely a better option if you still want the social benefits without the dorm discomfort.

-Just know, the smaller the dorm, the higher price per night.
+Just know, the smaller the dorm, the higher the price per night.
 So if your budget is super low, then you will find bigger savings in those big dormitories.
-But at times with those smaller, slightly more expensive dorms, I had a four bed dorm to myself at times!
+But at times with those smaller, slightly more expensive dorms, I had a four-bed dorm to myself at times!